 I'm not saying you should know each detail.
 I'm just saying that you should have a clear idea of what's the purpose of the blog because it influences some of the decisions you'll need to make in the following steps.

-- You want to make money blogging – If that's the case, then you can't really on free blogging platforms to do the job.
+- You want to make money blogging – If that's the case, then you can't rely on free blogging platforms to do the job.
 You'll have to invest in hosting and domain as I mentioned above.